Convert Figma logo to code with AI

 This project is in active development.
 Expect breaking changes with releases.
 Review the release changelog before updating.

-This project was primarily built to be used as a standalone CLI tool.
+This project is primarily built to be used as a standalone CLI tool.
 Running nuclei as a service may pose security risks.
 It's recommended to use with caution and additional security measures.

-Nuclei requires go1.21 to install successfully.
-Run the following command to install the latest version -
+nuclei requires go1.21 to install successfully.
+Run the following command to get the repo:

 go install -v github.com/projectdiscovery/nuclei/v3/cmd/nuclei@latest